stacie.estimate module

 • cost_zscore: z-score of the cost function

-• criterion_expected: expected value of the criterion
+• criterion_expected: expected value of the cutoff criterion

-• criterion_var: expected variance of the criterion
+• criterion_var: expected variance of the cutoff criterion

-• criterion_zscore: z-score of the criterion
+• criterion_zscore: z-score of the cutoff criterion

 • ll: log likelihood

-• pars: optimized parameters
+• pars: model parameters

 • corrtime_exp: exponential correlation time, the slowest time scale in the sequences